javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 The main concept of memory management in JavaScript is *reachability*.

-Simply put, "reachable" values are those that are accessible or useable somehow.
+Simply put, "reachable" values are those that are accessible or usable somehow.
 They are guaranteed to be stored in memory.

 1. There's a base set of inherently reachable values, that cannot be deleted for obvious reasons.